yelingyi/micropython/docs/library/stm.rst

     Execute a HCI command on the SYS channel.
 The execution is synchronous.

     Returns a bytes object with the result of the SYS command.

+.. function:: rfcore_ble_hci(command[, response_buf])

+    Execute a HCI command on the BLE channel.
+The execution is synchronous.

+    Takes a *command* byte/bytearray with pre-formatted HCI packet.

+    Optionally takes a pre-allocated bytearray buffer for the response packet.

+    Returns response length if *response_buf* is provided, else a bytes object with the response HCI packet.